A Brief History of Suwannee Banjo Camp

 SBC moved from O’Leno to its current location at the Cerveny Conference Center in Live Oak, Florida in 2014.
-Due to the Pandemic, SBC ran as an online-only event for the 2021 and 2022 seasons.
+Due to the Pandemic, SBC ran online-only for the 2021 and 2022 seasons.
 We are now back at Cerveny, and very happy to be running once again as an in-person event.

 Many thanks to all the founders and former directors of SBC!